 “When they’re painting, they’re thinking of nothing else besides their artwork,” said Sadie Gauna, attendee and program director at Amber Glen.
 “All of those thoughts of feeling abandoned or wondering where their families are — we can put those all aside through painting or other activities.”

-Storm emphasizes the broader importance of creative aging events to build community through art for those who have Alzheimer’s.
+Storm emphasizes the broader importance of creative aging events to build community through art for those with Alzheimer’s.

 “There is tremendous benefit to using the arts and creative practice and creative expression to engage memory,” Storm said.
 “There’s a lot of research on the role of the arts, both visual but also auditory — such as music, performance (and) movement … I think that for us, it’s also about generating community and helping circumvent isolation for populations that are often isolated.”

-Events like the Alzheimer’s Café bring together people from the Alzheimer’s community, whether it’s people with Alzheimer’s or their care partners.
-It also gives people with Alzheimer’s the chance to engage in technical exercises that can improve their brain function, allowing them to feel like they are doing something with their time and give them motivation.
+Events like the Alzheimer’s Café bring together people from the Alzheimer’s community, whether people with Alzheimer’s or their care partners.
+It also gives people with Alzheimer’s a chance to engage in technical exercises that can improve their brain function, allowing them to feel like they are doing something with their time and motivating them.